RaviTambade/linux/memorymgmt.md

 <b>Q. How does paging contribute to memory protection in a computer system?</b>
 Paging contributes to memory protection in a computer system in the following ways:

-- Protection bits: Through the association of protection bits with each page, paging enables memory protection and these bits identify the protection on the appropriate page and are linked to each item in the page table.
+- <b>Protection bits</b>: Through the association of protection bits with each page, paging enables memory protection and these bits identify the protection on the appropriate page and are linked to each item in the page table.
 The protection bits can be used to control access to pages and prevent unauthorized access to memory.

-- Valid/Invalid bit: The paging process should be protected by using the concept of insertion of an additional bit called Valid/Invalid bit.
+- <b>Valid/Invalid bit</b>: The paging process should be protected by using the concept of insertion of an additional bit called Valid/Invalid bit.
 This bit is used to indicate whether a page is currently in memory or not.
 If the bit is set to valid, the page is in memory, and if it is set to invalid, the page is not in memory.

-- Easy-to-use memory management algorithm: External fragmentation is unnecessary because of the simple-to-use memory management mechanism of paging.
+- <b>Easy-to-use memory management algorithm</b>: External fragmentation is unnecessary because of the simple-to-use memory management mechanism of paging.
 It is a sensible idea and enables quicker access to data.

 <b>Q. Mention some advantages of paging.</b>
 Some advantages of paging are: